Katy Trail Frequently Asked Questions

 See the Katy Trail Amtrak guide

 for a detailed discussion of riding Amtrak

 However, there are several private campgrounds and public parks that allow camping.

-Click the following link for a list of all
+Click the following link for more details on

 What's the best kind of bike tire for the Katy Trail / can I use a road bike?